Texas State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Texas collects general excise taxes on the sale of motor fuel (gasoline and diesel), cigarettes (per pack), and cell phone service plans.
 Other general taxes, similar to excise taxes, may be collected on other items including firearms, vehicle sales, tanning salons, transportation tickets, gas guzzlers, and more.

-The Texas excise tax on gasoline is 20.00¢ per gallon, lower then 76% of the other 50 states.
-Texas' excise tax on gasoline is ranked #38 out of the 50 states.
+The Texas excise tax on gasoline is 20.00¢ per gallon, one of the lowest gas taxes in the country.
+Texas' excise tax on gasoline is ranked #42 out of the 50 states.
 The Texas gas tax is included in the pump price at all gas stations in Texas.

 Texas Cellphone Tax10th highest cellphone tax